victoraavila/Data-Transformation-IC/README.md

 The code available on this repository is intended to extract tables from a series of .pdf pages, export each of them as individual .csv files, and finally zip all those files.<br />
 <br />
 ## Requirements
+It is recommendable that you have **Python 3.6** or greater installed.

 The necessary Python modules can be successfully installed by typing the following in your bash terminal: <br />
 <br />
 ```